MrManny/MrManny.github.io/index.md

                            ([Messor Barbarus](https://en.wikipedia.org/wiki/Messor_barbarus)) before, currently I have a Labrador.
                            Also, I am usually covered in various canine fluids and fur.
-- I go crazy with **Stable Diffusion** way too often.
+- I go crazy with **Generative Artificial Intelligence** way too often.
 Send help!
-  Also, [here's a few things](sd.md) I have been up to previously in that regard.
-  I still need to dig up some "masterworks" for SDXL.
-Hang in there.

 ## Business

 For business stuff, you can probably just check my [LinkedIn] profile, I guess.

 Currently, I am doing Product Owner shenanigans at [Dynatrace].
-We're currently working on the [Site Reliability Guardian].
+We're currently working on the [Site Reliability Guardian] and the Dynatrace Backstage Plug-in.
-Check them out, we are great!
+Check us out, we are great!

 I know my [GitHub] profile is a bit barren; my main contributions are usually held in private repositories all across GitLab, BitBucket, and GitHub.